Awarded by

 The course is constructed to focus on three fundamental elements:

 This course is for musicians, artists and producers who want to take their musical output to the next level and boost the commercial and entrepreneurial side of their music activity.
-You’ll work on the creation of high-quality music and upskill in other areas like digital marketing, social media, branding and A&R. Gaining an MA can also give you more professional choices, more potential income streams and those all-important letters after your name.
+You’ll work on the creation of high-quality music and upskill in other areas like digital marketing, social media, branding and A&R.

 The course will take you on a journey of high-level skills development, critical reflection and the development of professional practice, culminating in the completion of a major commercial project.
 Areas of focus include music creation and audio production, music marketing and branding, A&R, the development of personal skills and the realisation of ideas through submission of a major project.